tari-project/tari/RFC/src/RFC-0001_overview.md

 ### Interaction between the base layer and the DAN

 The base layer provides supporting services to the digital asset network.
-In general, the base layer only knows about Tari coin transactions.
+In general, the base layer only knows about Tari token transactions.
 It knows nothing about the details of any digital assets and their state.

 This is by design: The network cannot scale if details of digital asset contracts have to be tracked on the base layer.
 We envisage that there could be tens of thousands of contracts deployed on Tari.
 Some of those contracts may be enormous;